Braneworld Dark Energy in light of DESI DR2: Discussion

 We find that scalar fields with a variety of thawing potentials are quite effective in realizing this behaviour.
 Notably, simple potentials\,---\,such as quadratic, quartic, symmetry-breaking, exponential and axion\,---\,yield excellent results, and offer a compelling quantitative fit to the DESI DR2 data when analysed using MCMC sampling.
 In fact, single-parameter potentials, such as the quadratic or quartic potential, are able to explain the observational data as well as the frequently employed CPL parametrisation .
 Our models therefore represent a physically well-motivated scenario for explaining the latest observational results from DESI.

 It will be interesting to extend the present analysis, which has been carried out at the level of background cosmological dynamics, by investigating the evolution of linear perturbations in the braneworld scenario~\cite{Bag:2016tvc} in the presence of the scalar field.
 Such an analysis would provide a more comprehensive understanding of the model’s viability, particularly in the context of structure formation and the growth history of cosmic inhomogeneities.
 Previous studies have shown that the growth of perturbations in braneworld models can exhibit good agreement with large-scale structure observations~\cite{Viznyuk:2018eiz,Bag:2018jle}.
+However, it has been noted in Ref.~\cite{Lombriser:2009xg} that the ISW and galaxy cross-correlation can become negative in the phantom braneworld scenario in presence of a brane tension, which can be used as a key signature of the braneworld scenario.
+In this context, we note that our typical best-fit values of $\Omega_{0\ell} \simeq 0.013$ lie within the constraint $\Omega_{0\ell} \lesssim 0.02$ derived in Ref.~\cite{Lombriser:2009xg} using the parametrized post-Friedmann framework.
 Nonetheless, a rigorous and updated treatment that incorporates the most recent observational datasets\,---\,including those from DESI DR2, Type Ia supernovae, and CMB\,---\,would require a separate study which we intend to undertake in a future work.
 In the meantime, the next DESI (DR3) data release is anticipated to deliver even tighter constraints on the evolution of dark energy.